carpentries-incubator/gitlab-novice/index.md

 # Required Previous Knowledge

-GitLab is mainly a platform for Git repositories.
+The material can be taught completely in the GitLab web interface.
+In that case no previous knowledge is required.

+Optionally, the interaction of local Git repositories with GitLab can be taught.
-So a major part of this lesson requires a basic familiarity with Git.
+In that case, the a basic familiarity with Git is required.

-To understand the material on GitLab’s continuous integration (CI) feature you need to know your way around the shell and it might help to have the most basic understanding of how to use [Docker].
+To understand the material on GitLab’s continuous integration (CI) feature, basic knowledge of Bash and how [Docker] works is required.
-Knowledge on how to create and edit text files is also assumed.

 [Docker]: https://www.docker.com/